Nathaniel Richards (Marvel Comics): Powers and abilities

 Nathaniel Richards has no superpowers, but he is a scientific genius and skilled inventor in advanced technology.
 He invented a device called the Time Platform, which allows him to travel through time.
 The armor that he built on his own granted him increased strength, physical resistance, and access to various gadgets, as well as energy weapons for defense.

 Other versions

 The Beast

 A version of Nathaniel Richards pulled into the far future with the other Nathaniels by Immortus, called the Beast, was a homicidal maniac who took the opportunity to slaughter all of his counterparts.
-The Nathaniel of Earth-616 teams up with young college-age Reed Richards, Ben Grimm and Victor von Doom in order to defeat him.

 Ultimate Marvel

-In the Ultimate Marvel reality, Reed's father is renamed Gary Richards and he does not have a scientific background.
-He also seems to despise his son's scientific mind, preferring his friend Ben Grimm's athletic abilities.
-When the Baxter Building's think tank accepted Reed, Gary was glad that he was gone.

-When Diablo kidnapped Reed's younger sister Enid, Gary went to Reed for help even though he still resented him.

-When Reed quit the Fantastic Four, Gary was there to greet him, not acting surprised.
-Gary, along with his wife Mary and two daughters, were killed in an explosion directed at the Richards household, later revealed to have been perpetrated by Reed himself, now the supervillainous Maker.
+In the Ultimate Marvel reality, Reed Richards's father is named Gary Richards and he does not have a scientific background.
+Gary, along with his wife Mary and two daughters, are killed in an explosion engineered by Reed after he becomes the Maker.

 What If?

-Nathaniel Richards was seen in two What If stories:
+Nathaniel Richards appears in two What If stories: